-The following policy and procedures applies to anyone operating a golf cart on college owned orleased property.
+The following policy and procedures applies to anyone operating a golf cart on collegeowned or leased property.
 The purpose of this policy and procedure is to help ensure the safe operation of golf and other utility cart vehicles on campus.

-Any individual operating a golf or utility cart on college owned or leased property must adhere to the following policies and procedures.
+Any individual operating a golf or utility cart on a college-owned or leased property must adhere to the following policies and procedures.
 Any violation of these rules may result in disciplinary action:

-Carts are to be operated with the utmost courtesy, care and consideration for the safety of the operator, passengers, pedestrians and College property.
+Carts are to be operated with the utmost courtesy, care, and consideration for the safety of the operator, passengers, pedestrians, and College property.
 Pedestrians shall be given the right-of-way at all times.

-Carts are provided to facilitate performance of work duties.
+Carts are provided to facilitate the performance of work duties.
 Carts are to be properly equipped and utilized appropriately and safely.

-Per NH RSA 215-A carts are prohibited from operating on "off campus" public roadways except when crossing onto other College owned or leased property.
-When crossing a public roadway the cart operator must do so at a 90 degree angle and must yield to traffic.
-Procedures and details for operating carts on campus are specified in the section below: General Operation phones or manipulating other devices is prohibited while operating a golf cart.
-Golf cart operators (drivers) should be limited to employees (including student employees), authorized lessees and/or contractors.
-Passengers may include campers being shuttled by camp employees or lessees, athletes being shuttled by event personnel or athletic trainers, guests being shuttled for college events, and CS community members being shuttled by Campus Safety.
+Per NH RSA 215-A carts are prohibited from operating on "off campus" public roadways except when crossing onto other College-owned or leased property.
+When crossing a public roadway the cart operator must do so at a 90-degree angle and must yield to traffic.
+Procedures and details for operating carts on campus are specified in the section below:

+General Operation

-Vehicles shall not be operated in a manner that may endanger drivers, passengers or other individuals (pedestrians), or harm College property.
-Dialing and/or texting on mobile
+Vehicles shall not be operated in a manner that may endanger drivers, passengers, or other individuals (pedestrians), or harm College property.